spotlightpa/poor-richard/content/news/2022-11-11-SPLPOSTELEXEVENT22.md

 arc-id = "DKSQZSLFGVDY3EAZVXUUDIP67I"
 blurb = "Join us Thursday, Nov.
-17 for a discussion on who won, what they promised on the campaign trail, and how those plans might get implemented once they are in office." byline = "Spotlight PA Staff" description = "Spotlight PA reporters will discuss Democratic Gov.-elect Josh Shapiro, the Pennsylvania legislature, and more. " event-date = 2022-11-17T18:00:00-05:00 event-title = "What's Next?" event-url = "https://inquirer.zoom.us/webinar/register/WN_SXHjTc4XTGWEQE3_FbLx3A" image = "external/5nkd2ahgmhkjqey197v3dghkwm.jpeg" image-credit = "Matt Smith / For Spotlight PA"
+17 for a discussion on who won, what they promised on the campaign trail, and how those plans might get implemented once they are in office." byline = "Spotlight PA Staff" description = "Join Spotlight PA to discuss Democratic Gov.-elect Josh Shapiro, control of the Pennsylvania legislature and more following the 2022 midterm election." event-date = 2022-11-17T18:00:00-05:00 event-title = "What's Next in Pennsylvania Politics After the 2022 Midterm Election?" event-url = "https://inquirer.zoom.us/webinar/register/WN_SXHjTc4XTGWEQE3_FbLx3A" image = "external/5nkd2ahgmhkjqey197v3dghkwm.jpeg" image-credit = "Matt Smith / For Spotlight PA"